three-seconds/py-c4d-sandbox/README.md

 # py-c4d-sandbox
-Collection of different python scripts, generators, tags for Cinema4D
+Collection of different python scripts, generators, tags for Cinema4D Intented for learning purposes and quick code snippet access.

 The files are separated in folders named by their different python usage: As tag, in a generator, as effector or within xpresso.
 The scripts definitely aren't perfect.
 They all have their flaws and most of them had quite a special usage within the GUNEE Homme Project (https://vimeo.com/326856047).